fictiveworks/calyx-docs/projects/calyx/recipes/agreement.md

 calyx.generate()
 ```

-## Mapping Dictionaries
+People will have different opinions on the trade-off of simplicity and indirection here.
+The grammar itself is compact and readable but relies on special-case string modifiers which can’t be exported to JSON or embedded in cross-platform environments.

+Consider this pattern:

+- When your project is self-contained and you don’t plan to export to other engines
+- When you want to use 3rd party linguistics or formatting APIs (links to recommended libraries here soon)

+## Look it up in the dictionary

-Because this sort of mapping from one to the other is a fairly common thing to do, Calyx provides a shortcut in the form of map productions that can be applied as a lookup table of modifiers after a generated symbol.
+Handling this mapping from one to the other is a recurring problem when making large grammars, so Calyx provides a shortcut for adding paired lookups in the grammar directly.

 Here, the `{@animal>posessive}` substitution inflects the output of the memoized `animal` rule using the lookup table declared in `posessive`.